KanishkarSelva/business-case-analysis/README.md

 - **Analyze Installment Plan Usage**: Conduct detailed analyses on the usage of different installment plans to understand consumer preferences better.
 This data can inform future financial product offerings or adjustments to existing plans.

 - **Promotional Campaigns**: Consider promotional campaigns that highlight the advantages of using installment payments, especially for high-ticket items.
 Special offers, such as reduced interest rates or installment fee waivers, could incentivize the use of higher installment plans for significant purchases.

+---

+# **Disclaimer and Limitations**
+This analysis is conducted based on data provided to us up to the point of this analysis.
+The insights, conclusions, and recommendations herein reflect our interpretation of this dataset and do not necessarily represent the views, strategies, or operational status of the company or entity involved.
+We have relied on the data's accuracy as provided, without independent verification.
+Future analyses may lead to different insights as new data becomes available or if business conditions evolve.
+- Data Privacy and Confidentiality: This analysis respects privacy and confidentiality norms and complies with applicable data protection laws, including, but not limited to, the handling of personally identifiable information (PII).
+No PII has been disclosed in this report.
+- Limitations and Assumptions: This report makes several assumptions for analytical purposes, and its findings are subject to these assumptions' validity.
+The analysis may exclude certain data segments due to availability, relevance, or other factors deemed appropriate by the analyst.
+We acknowledge potential biases in data collection and analysis methods and have strived to minimize their impact on our conclusions.
+-  Intended Audience: This report is intended for internal stakeholders and strategic decision-making purposes.
+It should not be considered as financial or legal advice, nor should it be used as the sole basis for any investment decisions.
+-	Use of External Data or Sources: Where external data sources or analytical tools have been employed, they are cited accordingly.
+The inclusion of such sources does not imply endorsement or their accuracy by us.
+Users are encouraged to consult the original sources for further information.
+-	Revision Policy: Given the dynamic nature of data and business environments, this analysis is subject to revisions.
+Updates or corrections may be issued as new information becomes available or in response to feedback from stakeholders.
+-	Non-Endorsement: The mention of any software, platforms, or tools used in the analysis does not constitute an endorsement.
+These are selected based on their utility for the purposes of this analysis only.
+-	Use at Own Risk: The insights and recommendations provided are based on the data and assumptions noted.
+Stakeholders are encouraged to use this information responsibly and in conjunction with other sources of information, acknowledging the inherent risks and uncertainties in data-driven decision-making.

+---

+## Thank you!